-Cerebral palsy is caused by damage to the developing brain, meaning that people are either born with it or develop it at a very young age.
+Cerebral palsy is caused by damage to the developing brain; therefore, people are either born with it or develop it at a very young age.

 As a result, cerebral palsy can significantly affect a child’s growth and development.

-Children grow rapidly; however, high muscle tone can pull the limbs or trunk into uncomfortable positions, which can cause uneven growth.
+Children grow rapidly, and high muscle tone can pull the limbs or trunk into uncomfortable positions, which may cause uneven growth.

-For example, high muscle tone in the trunk can cause children to consistently lean to the side.
-Because of the way the body is contorted during growth, children can develop scoliosis (a sideways curvature of the spine) or poor posture.
+For example, high muscle tone in the trunk may cause children to consistently lean to one side.
+Because of the way the body is contorted during growth, children may develop scoliosis (a sideways curvature of the spine) resulting in poor posture.